mtczech/pokemon-game/PROPOSAL.md

 There are many varied aspects to the Pokemon game, such as multi-hit moves, held items, and Dynamax forms, among other things.
 I will use Week 3 to account for these variables, as well as testing out my program against human opponents.

+Update: Things aren't going as well as I thought they would be going, I cannot get data from the Internet, so I took all the JSON data I need and directly put it into my project.
+As of right now, my plan is to create a Pokemon game that the user can play against the computer.